wazuh/wazuh-documentation/source/installation-guide/custom-installation/unattended.rst

 Next steps
 ----------

 Once the Elastic Stack environment is ready, the Wazuh server can be installed.
-To do this, follow the steps described in the :ref:`Wazuh server <unattended_distributed_wazuh>` section of the installation guide.